We know the benefits of slow travel but we can't always take advantage of them.

 - You can uncover local hangouts.
 I like wandering into neighborhood restaurants, hoping for a

-discovery, or asking local shopkeepers where they eat lunch or have their pre-meal tapas.
+discovery, or asking local shopkeepers where they eat lunch.
 I'd rather take advice from someone who has lived here for decades than from my guidebook...

 - You’ll unclutter your mind.
 Like relaxing, it’s